zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 - Alternatively, run this script in the SQL Worksheet (TODO) CODE GOES HERE?

-## STEP 1 - Preparing The Data Warehouse Schema
+## Task 1: Preparing The Data Warehouse Schema
 The MovieStream data warehouse uses an design approach called a 'star schema'.
 A star schema is characterized by one or more very large fact tables that contain the primary information in the data warehouse and a number of much smaller dimension tables (or lookup tables), each of which contains information about the entries for a particular attribute in the fact table.

  ![A simple data warehouse star schema.](https://docs.oracle.com/cd/A87860_01/doc/server.817/a76994/schemasa.gif)